stineje/CharLib/README.md

 An open cell library characterizer.
 Current version support timing characterization and power characterization of combinational cells and sequential cells.
 This open-source characterization tool is modified from the libretto characterization tool found here : https://github.com/snishizawa/libretto.
 We are currently working on expanding the characterization profile as well as scope of parameters.

 ## Preconditions
 Make sure you change location of ngspice in gen_cmd.py.
 Also, uses OSU 0.35um SCMOS library for testing.
 Will be expanded to SKY130 and GF180 shortly.

 ## How to use
-make
+There is a simple Makefile that can run the characterization.
+The current characterization could be sped up with parallelization which is on the list to be implemented shortly.

 ## How to prepare .cmd file
 .cmd file composes three blocks.